letoram/arcan/HACKING.md

 # Development Structure

-Development is currently discussed in the IRC channel, #arcan on irc.freenode.net.
+Development is currently discussed in the IRC channel, #arcan on irc.libera.chat.
 Most activity goes into topic branches that are created and given a checklist file of planned changes.
 When all changes in a topic branch are finished, it is merged into master and tagged as a new minor release, then the branch is deleted.